 The Reuters/Ipsos poll was conducted on 2-4 May.
 776 people were surveyed.
 The precision of online polls is measured using a credibility interval, similar to a margin of error.
 This poll had a credibility interval of plus or minus 4.1 percentage points.

-All in all though, the findings suggest "Americans essentially want to be done with Afghanistan," says Ipsos pollster Chris Jackson.
+57 per cent are in favor of having troops in the country to help the Afghan army with training.All in all though, the findings suggest "Americans essentially want to be done with Afghanistan," says Ipsos pollster Chris Jackson.

 From total PR disaster to triumphant pull-out… or not